How to Host Your PHP Web App in AWS

 Efficiency

 Time and tide wait for none, but you can turn the odds in your favor using your money and time efficiently.
-AWS let you purchase resources on-demand with an opportunity to scale anytime.
+AWS lets you purchase resources on-demand with an opportunity to scale anytime.
 So, you need not invest heavily in the early stages and scale up as efficiently as possible.

 Besides, cloud platforms look after the IT and security-related complexities for you, so you don’t have to worry about it nor have to spend on hiring IT and security resources to look after the on-premise resources otherwise.